- This is the only independent research into S/4HANA’s implementation history.

 Therefore, according to who SAP recommends that their customers that listen to, the universal feature is that the sources in some way have a financial tie to SAP, which we covered in Which Sources Does SAP Consider Credible?

-SAP seems to have a precise definition of what is a credible, source and it seems to line up very carefully with sources that unthinkingly repeat what they say, and where money is involved for the entity that obeys SAP.
+SAP seems to have a precise definition of what is a credible.
+The source and it seems to line up very carefully with sources that unthinkingly repeat what they say, and where money is involved for the entity that obeys SAP.

 So how is a person trying to get the straight story to determine who is credible?